igorkll/LGC-Boombox/README.md

 * first turn on the hardware power button
 * next, turn on the speaker using the software power button
 * check the operation of all speaker functions. all USB ports, reading flash drives, AUX (that both AUX channels work and they are not mixed up), bluetooth, backlight, touch diplay
+* make sure that when you connect the charger, the LED on it glows red (charging is underway)
+* make sure that there are no extraneous sounds coming from the speakers
 * make sure that the backlight flashes to the beat of the music
 * make sure that the speaker interface does not lag too much (especially on the wallpapers selection screen)
 * in cases where the speaker interface is lagging badly and/or the blur effect in the interface is not blurred at the edges, this indicates that the graphics core driver is not working (this means that the custom windows image was built incorrectly (for example, with an incompatible driver))